CES2731/GeoFS-Extra-Airports-Runway/README.md

-# GeoFS Extra Airports Runway Addon GeoFS额外跑道插件
+# GeoFS Extra Airports Runway / Addon GeoFS额外跑道插件
 ...

-##1.How to use
+## How to use

+1.Copy the **main.js** and paste it into the browser console

+2.Copy the **extrarunways.js** and paste it into the browser console

+3.Reload the terrain (**not the game!**) ,you can choose anouther airport far away from which airport you currently at,and then change back